 For example, standard-sized tomatoes and vining plants, like cucumbers, do best in containers that are 20 inches in diameter or more, peppers need a pot that’s at least 16 inches in diameter, etc.

-Most vegetables will grow in a 5–gallon container, but be sure to match your specific plant’s needs to the depth of your container.
+Most vegetable plants will grow in a 5–gallon container, but be sure to match your specific plant’s needs to the depth of your container.

 PICK YOUR SOIL